Wear the art of individuality.

 Title unknown

-Originally reluctant to engage in creative activities, he began stamping as a way to do something that felt like a chore without feeling pressured.
-He would use stamps made of various materials, such as rolled-up cardboard, paper cups, and rubber stamps, and would choose his favorite color and carefully stamp each one.
-As he worked on it, he gradually freed himself from his aversion to creative work, and each time he completed a piece he felt a sense of accomplishment and joy, and his confidence in his creativity grew.
+Originally reluctant to engage in creative activities, he began stamp pressing as a method he could approach without pressure, like a task.
+Using various materials such as cardboard rolled into a stick, paper cups, and rubber stamps, he chooses his favorite colors and carefully presses each stamp one by one.
+Through this process, he gradually freed himself from his aversion to creative work, and each time a piece was completed, he gained a sense of accomplishment, joy, and a deeper confidence in his creative abilities.

-After exhibiting at Art Brut Tachikawa in 2015, she started creating art in earnest.
-Using various art materials such as paints, pastels, and colored pencils, she creates collages and three-dimensional works using her own work as material.
-She also loves music and has been learning the cello for over 20 years.
-Although she has autism and is not good at conversation, she is interested in many things and has no hesitation in joining groups of people.
+I began creating art seriously after exhibiting at Art Brut Tachikawa in 2015.
+I use various art materials such as paints, pastels, and colored pencils, and also create collages and three-dimensional works using my own art as material.
+I also love music and have been learning the cello for over 20 years.
+Although I have autism and struggle with conversation, I am interested in many things and do not hesitate to join social circles.

-Born in 1979, currently living in Shiga Prefecture.
-Has been with Yamanami Kobo since 1998.
+Born in 1979, resides in Shiga Prefecture.
+Has been a member of Yamanami Kobo since 1998.

-Now, more than 20 years later, that task has disappeared and her activities have changed, but to her, work still means the act of rolling fibers with both hands.
-Now, the scope of her activities has expanded, and she uses paper cups to choose her favorite color and carefully stamps each one.
-The circles on the paper cups are stacked in various colors, resulting in a vibrant finish.
-For her, the act of rolling the clay into balls and stamping the balls constitutes work, and it is likely that this is what gives her a sense of accomplishment, fulfillment, and motivation.
+Although that particular task no longer exists, and her activities have changed over 20 years, for her, the act of rolling fibers with both hands still represents "work."
+Now, with a broader range of activities, she uses paper cups, chooses her favorite colors, and carefully stamps each one.
+The circles on the paper cups, layered in various colors, create a vibrant finish.
+For her, the acts of rolling clay into balls and pressing stamps are considered work, and likely lead to a sense of accomplishment, satisfaction, and motivation.

 HERALBONY